 Logically, the higher your post ranks, the more clicks it gets.
 But while there definitely is a connection, it's not as straightforward as it may seem.
 According to the study by Zero Limit Web marketing agency, the first 5 organic results account for over 60% of clicks in Google.
 The next 5 on average results account for around 4% of clicks only.

 Each result that the SERP includes competes with one another for user attention.
 And with a little more effort, you can increase your CTR and organic traffic without even moving up on the SERP.

 You can see this judging on your own site and its rankings.
-Simply log in to your Google Search Console account, go to Search Traffic > Search Analytics, and select CTR and Position to be displayed.
-Finally, click on the header of the Position column to sort results by their ranking.
+Simply log in to your Google Search Console account, go to Performance > Search Results, and select CTR and Position to be displayed.

 Now, scroll down a tad.
+Click on the header of the Position column to sort results by their ranking.
 Chances are you'll see something like this: